gollum/gollum/README.md

 ## INSTALLATION

-Varies depending on operating system, package manager and Ruby installation.
-Generally, you should first install Ruby and then Gollum.

 1. Ruby is best installed either via [RVM](https://rvm.io/) or a package manager of choice.
 2. Gollum is best installed via RubyGems:
 	```
 	[sudo] gem install gollum
 	```

 Installation examples for individual systems can be seen [here](https://github.com/gollum/gollum/wiki/Installation).
-Alternatively, you can [run Gollum from source](#running-from-source)

 To run, simply:

 1. Run: `gollum /path/to/wiki`.
 2. Open `http://localhost:4567` in your browser.

+See [below](#running-from-source) for information on running Gollum from source, as a Rack app, and more.

 ### Markups